This is how South Korea flattened its coronavirus curve

 SEOUL, South Korea — It took Thomas Streetman two hours to walk out his front door, take a cab to the public health center, get tested for the coronavirus and make it back to his apartment.

-The 32-year-old Ohio native — who had a slight fever — was greeted with blue tents scattered across a surprisingly barren street.
-Medical staff clad head-to-toe in hazmat suits conducted screenings as another fogged the sidewalk with disinfectant spray.
+Streetman, 32, an Ohio native — who had a slight fever — was greeted with blue tents scattered across a surprisingly barren street.
+Medical staff clad head to toe in hazmat suits conducted screenings as another staff member fogged the sidewalk with disinfectant spray.

 "It was almost militaristic," said Streetman, who has lived in the South Korean capital for almost a decade.
 "They stuck a long swab up my nose pretty deep.
 It felt like a button poked my nerves and released my sinuses."

-Streetman, who works as a marketing manager at a gaming company in Seoul, received his negative results in less than 24 hours and is now one of more than 327,000 people out the country’s 51 million-strong population to be tested for the novel coronavirus in South Korea since the country confirmed its first case Jan.
+Streetman, who works as a marketing manager at a gaming company in Seoul, received his negative results in less than 24 hours and is now one of more than 327,000 people out of the country's 51 million-strong population to have been tested for the coronavirus in South Korea since the country confirmed its first case Jan.
 21.

-The United States, which confirmed its first case on the same date, is suffering from the repercussions of a weeks-late start in obtaining test kits.
+The U.S., which confirmed its first case the same day, is suffering from the repercussions of a weeks-late start in obtaining test kits.

-The U.S. is one of many countries that has followed South Korea’s lead by beginning to instill drive-thru testing hubs at CVS, but the slow installation comes at a time of national panic with over 80 million Americans already under lockdown.
+The U.S. is one of many countries that has followed South Korea's lead by beginning to install drive-thru testing hubs at CVS, but the slow installations come at a time of national panic with over 80 million Americans already under lockdown.

 Here's what we can learn from South Korea.